MattCBowman/Locomotive-fundamentals/README.md

 {% endfor %}
 ```

-displays :
+displays:

 ```
-Tag : "responsive" is related to the following books :
+Tag: "responsive" is related to the following books:
 Responsive Web design written by Ethan Marcotte
 ```